|Category:||Environmental Science & monitoring|

-Ideally, you will be capable of utilising a wide assortment of electronic equipment to collect accurate information, be interested in design, construction and operation of hydrological monitoring assets, and have good communication skills.
+Ideally, you will be capable of taking responsibility for the design, construction and operation of hydrology monitoring assets, utilising a wide assortment of electronic equipment to collect accurate water quality and level information, and have a strong interest in the environment.

-This role will be primarily field based, working in a variety of environments and terrains, in all weather conditions which can be physically demanding and challenging.
+The role will have equal amounts of field and office-based work.
+You will be working in a variety of environments and terrains, in all weather conditions which can be physically demanding and challenging.
 You will therefore need to be physically fit, confident in and around rivers (ability to swim), comfortable working at heights and/or in remote locations, be able to safely operate a manual vehicle in 4WD, and happy to have a yarn with landowners and members of the public.
-Training and support for these activities will also be provided.
+Leadership in safety, health and wellbeing is important in the role.

-Additionally, there will be some office based work so you’ll carry out data processing, quality assurance, and have involvement in data analysis and project/contractor management.
-You will need to communicate regularly with the rest of the team and Environmental Science department, be able to maintain good working relationships with other departments (key teams include ICT and Flood Protection), and represent GWRC and Hydrology in the community.
-Some occasional travel to the Wairarapa to support the team in the Eastern region would be expected.
+You will need to communicate regularly and effectively with the rest of the team and Environmental Science department, be able to maintain good working relationships with other departments (key teams include ICT and Flood Protection).
+You will support other teams within the Environmental Group through more targeted studies to provide joined-up advice across the groundwater, wetlands, surface water quantity and quality and coastal disciplines for our catchments and represent GWRC and Hydrology in the community.

 - The ability to work in all weather conditions and able to occasionally work outside of office hours responding to flood events.

-- Experience working with environmental monitoring instrumentation, electrical and communication equipment such as sensors, data loggers, modems and radios or industrial equivalent SCADA, RTU, telemetry, and DC solar power systems.
+- Technical leadership in instrumentation, electrical and communication equipment such as sensors, data loggers, modems and radios or industrial equivalent SCADA, RTU, telemetry, and DC solar power systems.